gherlein/gherlein/README.md

 ### My Working Style

 I use a lot of async communication (especially email) because I can multi-task well (mostly) and my life often has more meetings than I wish I had.
-Some people like this.
+Some people like this.Some
-Some need more face to face time with me.
+need more face to face time with me.
 Speak up about what you need.
 I generally try to do 1:1 meetings for 30 minutes once a week with my direct reports.
 I am terrible about this.
 I am comfortable with a flexible schedule that changes constantly.
 This leads me to not be as good as I want to be keeping 1:1 meetings.
 Speak up.
 Don't let me off the hook.
 These times are important to both of us.
 I don't want these to be status meetings.
 Please think of things you want to talk about.
 I will usually have some themes to talk about.